imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="updatecustomfieldvalue"></a>
 # **UpdateCustomFieldValue**
-> ResourceLinkResponse UpdateCustomFieldValue (UpdateCustomFieldValueInputObject updateCustomFieldValueInputObject, string id)
+> ResourceLinkResponse UpdateCustomFieldValue (UpdateCustomFieldValueInputObject updateCustomFieldValueInputObject, int? id)

 Edit the custom field value of a specified contact